Did you know that by improving your website’s dwell time, you can achieve better search rankings along with better user experience?

 APP stands for Agree, Promise, and Preview.

-Let’s break each element in APP so you can understand better about the APP model to increase your website’s dwell time significantly.
+Let’s break each element in APP so you can understand better about the APP model to increase your website’s overall time significantly.

 As we discussed above APP stands for Agree, Promise, and Preview, so let’s now talk about each one of them.